petefoth/unofficial-l4m-builds/README.md

 - link to my manifests and build script
 - links to my `extendrom` fork repo and the upstream

 ## Feedback - Comments / Issues

+I'm using [Github Discussions](https://github.com/petefoth/unofficial-l4m-builds/discussions/) as a means to provide feedback - comments, issues, suggestions.
+Please keep contributions civil and relevant.
+I will remove any that I decide are not :)

-If you have any feedback on these builds - comments, issues, suggestions - please feel free to [create an issue here](https://github.com/petefoth/unofficial-l4m-builds/issues)
+If you have found something that you thinl is a bug, please feel free to [create an issue here](https://github.com/petefoth/unofficial-l4m-builds/issues)